- Off road parking

 - Bed linen and towels inc. in rent

 - Small open sitting area 15 metres to rear of property with garden furniture

 - One well-behaved pet welcome, to be kept on a lead when in outdoor sitting area

 - Shops and pub 2 mins walk

 - Note: The cottage is quite close to main through road and some traffic noise is audible at peak times.

 About the location

 Hawkshead 4 miles; Ambleside 8 miles.

 Nestling at the head of Coniston Water, the pretty village of Coniston is surrounded by some of the most beautiful scenery in the Lake District National Park, making it a superb base for touring, with Hawkshead, Ambleside, Windermere and Grasmere just a short drive away.
 Superb walking, mountain biking and climbing are available locally on Coniston Old Man and Wetherlam, and the lovely woodland trails at Grizedale Forest.
-For watersports enthusiasts, the quiet lake is ideal for dinghy sailing and canoeing, whilst the less active can enjoy a leisure cruise on the beautiful steam yacht 'Gondola’, or visit Brantwood, home of John Ruskin.
+For watersports enthusiasts, the quiet lake is ideal for dinghy sailing and canoeing, whilst the less active can enjoy a leisure cruise on the beautiful steam yacht 'Gondola’, or visit Brantwood, the former home of John Ruskin.
 Nearby attractions include the award-winning village of Hawkshead, home of the Beatrix Potter Gallery, Tarn Hows, one of the most visited beauty spots in the country and Esthwaite Water, famous for its fishing.
 A first class holiday location at any time of the year.

 - Last minute